al34n1x/CSA_LATAM2018/README.md

 # Security as Code

-Hi, if you ended up here, sorry..
+Hi, if you ended up here, sorry.
 I really do.
-As a geek and developer, I do not like to document things, nevertheless,  I think that this is a good opportunity to share the knowledge that I’ve acquired along the last years thanks to different specialists and resources that I’ve found on the internet.
+As a geek and developer, I do not like to document things, nevertheless,  I think that this is a good opportunity to share the knowledge that I’ve acquired along the last years' thanks to different specialists and resources that I’ve found on the internet.
-Keep in mind that the assets within this repository has been compiled and modified according to my needs.
+Keep in mind that the assets within this repository have been compiled and modified according to my needs.
 I’ll try to document everything, but won’t be that hard to understand what we are trying to accomplish.
 Finally, the main goal is to provide a proof of concept, we are not seeking to replace the current incident and management response tools and strategy deployed at your organization, but complement what you already have.

 ## Getting Started
-Machine Learning is a transformational technology that have been here for years, but now thanks to the computational capabilities is easier for companies and community develop intelligent agents such as chatbots, intelligent cars or recommendation algorithms such as the one that Amazon or Netflix use.
+Machine Learning is a transformational technology that has been here for years, but now thanks to the computational capabilities are easier for companies and community develop intelligent agents such as chatbots, intelligent cars or recommendation algorithms such as the one that Amazon or Netflix use.
-For this particular proof of concept we will leverage AWS services  along with Gitlab CI/CD capabilities.
+For this particular proof of concept, we will leverage AWS services and Gitlab CI/CD capabilities.

 ### Prerequisites
 We will need the following items to partially or fully complete the PoC